Things to know if you are thinking about closing your business running into debts?

 - How the out of business sale is advertised and the timing of it is very strategic so that the most profit is made and everything is sold to the bare walls.

-- Because you will have capitalized on the organically higher traffic AND the infusion of excited new traffic from the strategical paid ads for your big Sale.
+- Because you will have capitalized on the organically higher traffic AND the infusion of excited new traffic from the strategical paid ads for your big store closing sale.

 Then as you trend toward the end of your gob sale into your “slow season” your sales will be higher yet again because you’re at the end of your big Sale when discounts are higher.